AVS2004 Session AS-MoM: SIMS I - Cluster Probe Beams and General Topics

 3 Y. Dubowski, A. L. Sumner, E. J. Menke, D. J. Gaspar, J. T. Newberg, R. C. Hoffman, R. M. Penner, J. C. Hemminger and B. J. Finlayson-Pitts.
 Physical Chemistry Chemical Physics, in press, 2004.

-8:40 AM AS-MoM-2 Cluster Primary Ion Beam Secondary Ion Mass Spectrometry for 2 and 3 Dimensional SIMS Analysis
+8:40 AM Invited AS-MoM-2 Cluster Primary Ion Beam Secondary Ion Mass Spectrometry for 2 and 3 Dimensional SIMS Analysis

 G. Gillen, P. Chi, A.J.
 Fahey, C.M.
 Mahoney, M.S.
 Wagner (National Institute of Standards and Technology)